Dale Hollow National Fish Hatchery

 The Dale Hollow National Fish Hatchery is a fish hatchery administered by the United States Fish and Wildlife Service located in Clay County, Tennessee, in the United States.
-It mitigates losses of fishery resources caused by the construction of United States Government dams as part of water development projects in the southeastern United States by raising brook trout (Salvelinus fontinalis), brown trout (Salmo trutta), lake trout (Salvelinus namaycush), and rainbow trout (Oncorhynchus mykiss) and stocking them in affected waters.
+It mitigates losses of fishery resources caused by the construction of federal government dams as part of water development projects in the southeastern United States by raising brook trout (Salvelinus fontinalis), brown trout (Salmo trutta), lake trout (Salvelinus namaycush), and rainbow trout (Oncorhynchus mykiss) and stocking them in affected waters.
 It also engages in the conservation of threatened and endangered freshwater non-game fishes and freshwater mussels.

 Activities

 Trout production

 Raceways at the hatchery on October 26, 2022.

 A truck from the hatchery stocks a river with trout on February 27, 2025.

 The interior of the hatchery's aerator building sometime during or before 2000.

 The Dale Hollow National Fish Hatchery uses the Strategic Habitat Conservation (SHC) framework to manage fisheries resource priorities.
-It provides brook trout (Salvelinus fontinalis), brown trout (Salmo trutta), lake trout (Salvelinus namaycush), and rainbow trout (Oncorhynchus mykiss) for mitigation stocking — i.e., to compensate for lost fishery resources — in Tennessee.
+It provides brook trout (Salvelinus fontinalis), brown trout (Salmo trutta), lake trout (Salvelinus namaycush), and rainbow trout (Oncorhynchus mykiss) for mitigation stocking – i.e., to compensate for lost fishery resources – in Tennessee.
 Bodies of water the hatchery has stocked for population loss mitigation purposes in Tennessee include J. Percy Priest Lake and its tailwater in the Stones River; the Center Hill Reservoir tailwater in the Caney Fork River; the Wolf River; the Dale Hollow Reservoir and its tailwater in the Obey River; the Normandy Reservoir tailwater in the Duck River; the Tims Ford Reservoir tailwater in the Elk River; the Appalachia Reservoir tailwater in the Hiwassee River; the Norris Reservoir tailwater in the Clinch River; the Tellico Reservoir; the Tellico River; the Calderwood Reservoir; the Chilhowee Reservoir; and a number of reservoirs and/or their tailwaters on the Holston River, namely the Cherokee Reservoir tailwater, the Fort Patrick Henry Reservoir and its tailwater, the South Holston Reservoir and its tailwater, the Wilbur Reservoir and its tailwater, the Watauga Reservoir, and the Boone Lake tailwater.